Table of Contents

 Treatment for Lexapro®, Alcohol Misuse

 Alcohol use disorder can be detrimental to your physical and psychological health and mixing Lexapro® and alcohol only compounds the problem.
 If you are experiencing the negative effects of this toxic combination, it’s time to seek professional help.
-Clear Sky Recovery uses ibogaine to help clients gently, safely, and effectively detox so they can move towards a successful recovery.
+Our ibogaine treatment center in Mexico helps clients gently, safely, and effectively so they can move towards a successful recovery.
 Our team of medical professionals tailors each treatment to the individual client and this personalized attention ensures a safe and comfortable experience.
 Contact us today to learn more about how we can help.